 Self Care Habits for a Healthy Mind

 Here’s a sad fact: the term “self-care” comes in at the bottom 10 percent of words in the English language, according to Merriam-Webster.
 That’s very telling of a society that prioritizes the image of health and happiness over actual wellness.
-But practicing self-care is important for people of all ages, and it isn’t as difficult as you might think.
+But practicing self-care at work, school, and home is important for people of all ages, and it isn’t as difficult as you might think.

 Here are the top overlooked aspects of self-care that you can change right now.